riemann1859/Queries-and-Visualizations-on-Northwind-database/README.md

 who has placed the maximum number of orders.\
 Q4.
 Create a table with three columns: a city name, number of customers and suppliers   from that city.\
 Q5.
 Show the unitprice of the 3 most expensive products in each category.\
 Q6.
-Which companies buy seafood but not dairy?
+Which companies buy seafood but not dairy?\
+Q7.
+Give the names of employees who sell the products of more than 7 suppliers.